 Slobodan Milosevic was a politician best known as the Serbian and Yugoslavian president in the late 1980s through the '90s.
 After losing power in 2000, he was charged for crimes against humanity.

 Answer questions and see how you rank against other players.Play Now

 Slobodan Milosevic was a Serbian and Yugoslavian president who was born on August 20, 1941 in Pozarevac, Serbia.
 He worked as a businessman in the economic and banking sectors before delving into politics in 1983.
 He was elected as Serbia’s president in 1989 and founded the Socialist party.
 In 1997, he became Yugoslavia’s president and was involved with the Kosovo crisis and NATO confrontation.
 He lost power in 2000 and was charged with crimes against humanity.
-Milosevic died in prison on March 11,
+Milosevic died on March 11, 2006.

-Following considerable international political and economic pressure, the new government arrested Milosevic (April 2001), and in June he was handed over to UN investigators to face a war crimes tribunal in The Hague.
-Conducting his own defence, his trial began in February 2002 and was ongoing in 2004, with repeated delays due to his ill-health.
+Following considerable international political and economic pressure, the new government arrested Milosevic in April 2001, and in June he was handed over to UN investigators to face a war crimes tribunal in The Hague.
+Conducting his own defense, his trial began in February 2002 and was ongoing in 2004, with repeated delays due to his ill-health.
 In September 2004, he was ordered to accept defense counsel but protested against the decision.
 Appeal judges in The Hague ruled in November that he has the right to defend himself but must have stand-by lawyers.
 In a separate investigation, in 2003 he was indicted with ordering the murder of former Serbian president Ivan Stambolic, and with the attempted murder of opposition leader Vuk Draskovic.